slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'If we play by the rules too strictly, if we take them too literally, we are crushed by those around us who are not so foolish.'*

+> *'A man is not deceived by others, he deceives himself.' -- Goethe*

-HOWEVER... deceiving is not lying.
+However deceiving is not lying.
+Disappointment destroys trust.

 > *'Lying is like a nuclear bomb.
 The effects will be there for a long time to you to deal with.'*

+> *'The evil that men do lives after them; The good is often interred with their bones.' -- Julius Caesar; Act 3, Scene II*

+> *'I'm not upset that you lied to me.
+I'm upset that from now on I can't believe on you.' -- Nietzsche*

 > *'Don't lie to anybody that you are not going to kill.
 Lying is a bad idea.
 The lie is going to burn you.' -- hostage negotiator*

-> *'One of the most potent weapons in the battle for information is giving out false information.'*

-> *'The evil that men do lives after them; The good is often interred with their bones.' -- Julius Caesar; Act 3, Scene II*

-> *'I'm not upset that you lied to me.
-I'm upset that from now on I can't believe on you.' -- Nietzsche*

-> *'Disappointment destroys trust.'*

 <!--
 > *'The underground of the city is like what's underground in people.
 Beneath the surface, it's boiling with monsters.' -- Guillermo del Toro*